 Vinegar is a household item that can be used safely on whites and colors.
 Mix one tablespoon of white vinegar with half a cup of water to clean those nasty stains from your clothes.
 Let the fabric sit for 20-30 minutes in the solution before putting in the washing machine on a cool water cycle.

 Here’s another easy home remedy that can get rid of sweaty stains.
 All you have to do is make a paste with a couple of ground aspirin and a small bit of water.
 Rub the paste into your armpit stains and let sit for an hour or so.
 Before putting in the wash, make sure you have rinsed out the paste completely with cold water.

 You may be asking, can’t I just use Clorox bleach?
-Well, yes you can.
-But bleach has been known to make stains worse, so I wouldn’t suggest it.
-Other alternatives to the above methods include OxiClean and stain removers.
+Well, yes… you can.
+BUT bleach has been known to make stains worse, so I wouldn’t suggest it.
+Other alternatives to the above methods include OxiClean and clothing stain removers.
 Just remember, the more aggressive the method, the more chance of ruining the fabric.
 Try some easy home remedies before you turn to bleach and stain removers.
-We’re happy to say that SweatBlock does not contribute to the sweat stain epidemic and our customers have thanked us for saving their favorite shirts.
-If your looking for a new antiperspirant, give SweatBlock a try and lose the stains before they even have the chance to make an appearance.